FGasper/p5-MongoDB-XS/README.md

 # DESIGN

-This module avoids blocking Perl.
+This module attempts to avoid blocking Perl.
-Toward that end, each instance runs “behind” Perl in a separate POSIX thread; a pollable file descriptor facilitates event loop integration.
+Toward that end, each instance runs “behind” Perl in a separate thread; a pollable file descriptor facilitates event loop integration.

 There is no attempt here to replicate the extensive interfaces found in official MongoDB drivers.
-Instead this module provides a minimal interface that should nevertheless expose most useful MongoDB client functionality, while also requiring minimal maintenance.
+Instead, this module provides a minimal interface that should nevertheless expose most useful MongoDB client functionality.

 For example, to use a
 [change stream](https://www.mongodb.com/docs/manual/changeStreams/),